 Go hiking at Mont-Saint-Michel?
 Yes, but in the Bas-Rhin in Alsace, please!
-I discovered this place (unusual by its name already) by my friend Greg of the blog Rutsch.
-He used to go there when he was younger and had fond memories of the place.
-I understand why, I too was really seduced by the Alsatian Mont Saint-Michel, located in Saint-Jean-Saverne (near Saverne), at the very south of the Vosges du Nord regional natural park .
-It is a perfect place for a nice walk in Alsace!
+I love Alsace's Mont Saint-Michel, located in Saint-Jean-Saverne (near Saverne), just south of the Vosges du Nord regional nature park.
+It's the perfect place for a nice walk in Alsace!

 The Mont St Michel, a sacred place in Saint-Jean saverne